 But, there’s also a secret power to treating your Sunday with a little intentionality.

 Meaning that while you’re relaxing, there are a handful of things to do on a Sunday that when done properly, can set your week up for tremendous productivity and success.

 Because as I touched on earlier, the more productive your week, the more you’ll achieve, and the sooner you’ll reach your goals.

 So carve out some time on your Sunday and try out a couple of these genius things to do.

 1. Things to do on a Sunday – Make time to learn

 Take advantage of that!

 Find something that interests you and dive in.
 It doesn’t matter what it is, as long as you find it interesting.
 And as you continue to explore, so will your excitement for learning.
 In turn, you’ll discover new ways to challenge yourself and grow.
 You can then use that excitement as fuel to launch yourself enthusiastically into the upcoming week!

 If you’re looking for some resources to educate yourself with, I recommend my goal setting course.
-You can also check out some of my related posts as well:
+You can also check out some of these related posts as well: